DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning: Data Analysis

 As detailed in Table~\ref{tab:diversity_metrics}, our datasets, DLR-Book and DLR-Web, consistently demonstrate a greater diversity of questions compared to the baseline datasets across all five semantic diversity metrics.
-The higher Mean Cosine Distance and Mean L2 Distance values confirm that our synthesized questions are, on average, more semantically distinct than those in WebInstruct (Full) and NaturalReasoning, indicating a broader conceptual scope.
+The higher Mean Cosine Distance and Mean L2 Distance values confirm that our synthesized questions are, on average, more semantically distinct than those in the baseline datasets, indicating a broader conceptual scope.
 The most notable difference is observed in the 1-NN Distance, where our datasets score approximately twice as high as the baselines.
 This suggests our method generates far fewer semantically redundant questions.
 Furthermore, the Cluster Inertia and Radius scores for our datasets indicate that the generated questions occupy a larger and more varied volume within the semantic embedding space.
 This quantitative evidence confirms that our synthesis pipeline produces not only more complex and difficult questions but also a significantly more diverse set of questions.
+Additionally, we observe that questions synthesized from the web corpus (DLR-Web) exhibit greater diversity on most metrics than those synthesized from the book corpus (DLR-Book).